 Emptying your Trash is a good way of keeping your Mac clean and uncluttered.
 It saves disk space, helping your Mac to run more smoothly.

 And there are other ways to spring clean your Mac.
-We’ve looked at how to clean your Mac desktop and how to make your old Mac feel like new if you have an older machine.
+We’ve looked at how to clean your Mac desktop, how to make your old Mac feel like new if you have an older machine, and how to repair disk permissions.
 So if you want to give your computer a boost, give those a look.